 He attended the US Naval Academy in 1951–52.

 While stationed in the Washington area, Mr. Ference lived in Falls Church.

-He leaves his wife, Jeanne, and three daughters who are living in Bangkok at the time of the stuff, and his parents, Mr. and Mrs. Steven Ference of Gary, Indiana.
+He leaves his wife, Jeanne, and three daughters who are living in Bangkok, and his parents, Mr. and Mrs. Steven Ference of Gary, Indiana.

 Roy is not listed on the 1955 Lucky Bag's In Memoriam page.